-Use either a blender or hand mixer to blend everything together.
+Use either a blender or a hand mixer to blend everything together.
 If you have a powerful mixer, make sure to use the lowest setting otherwise you can have cocoa and rum all over your kitchen counter.

-When using the mixer, I also recommend hand-mixing the ingredients first – either with a spatula or wooden spoon.
+When using the mixer, I also recommend hand-mixing the ingredients first – either with a spatula or a wooden spoon.

 If using sweetened condensed milk, then boil.
 It first so it turns into caramel.
-There are various methods how to do it.
+There are various methods to do it.
 Some use the oven, others instant pot.
 I use the stovetop method and boil it for 2.5-3 hours.

 Then, it is just a matter of blending all 3 ingredients together until smooth.

 Note: Make sure to pour this ready-made caramel liquor into sterilized glass bottles (or jars)!

 Pour it into nice bottles, wrap some fancy ribbon around, print out some cute festive tags and gift it to your friends.

 Yes, you can.
 Use more cocoa or less rum, if you like.